open-telemetry/opentelemetry-dotnet/src/OpenTelemetry.Api/README.md

 ## Introduction to OpenTelemetry .NET Metrics API

-Metrics in OpenTelemetry .NET is a somewhat unique implementation of the OpenTelemetry project, as the Metrics API are incorporated directly into the .NET runtime itself, as part of the [`System.Diagnostics.DiagnosticSource`](https://www.nuget.org/packages/System.Diagnostics.DiagnosticSource/6.0.0-rc.1.21451.13) package.
+Metrics in OpenTelemetry .NET are a somewhat unique implementation of the OpenTelemetry project, as the Metrics API is incorporated directly into the .NET runtime itself, as part of the [`System.Diagnostics.DiagnosticSource`](https://www.nuget.org/packages/System.Diagnostics.DiagnosticSource/6.0.0-rc.1.21451.13) package.
 This means, users can instrument their applications/libraries to emit metrics by simply using the `System.Diagnostics.DiagnosticSource` package.
-This package can be used in applications targetting any of the officially supported versions of [.NET Core](https://dotnet.microsoft.com/download/dotnet-core), and [.NET Framework](https://dotnet.microsoft.com/download/dotnet-framework) except for versions lower than `.NET Framework 4.6.1`.
+This package can be used in applications targeting any of the officially supported versions of [.NET Core](https://dotnet.microsoft.com/download/dotnet-core), and [.NET Framework](https://dotnet.microsoft.com/download/dotnet-framework) except for versions lower than `.NET Framework 4.6.1`.